haskell-servant/servant/doc/examples.md

 - **[servant-examples](https://github.com/sras/servant-examples)**:

     Similar to [the cookbook](https://haskell-servant.readthedocs.io/en/latest/cookbook/index.html) but
-    with no explanations, for developers just want to look at code examples to find out how to do X or Y with servant.
+    with no explanations, for developers who just want to look at code examples to find out how to do X or Y with servant.

 - **[stack-templates](https://github.com/commercialhaskell/stack-templates)**